dane-gauthier/My-Scripts/README.md

 # Powershell
-Collection of my powershell scripts.
+Collection of my scripts.
 Use sparingly as no clue if it'll break stuff